jerryOkafor/Frugal/Readme.md

 Follow this steps if you want get a local copy of the project in your machine.

-##### 1. Clone or fork the repository by running the cammand below.
+##### 1. Clone or fork the repository by running the command below.

 	git clone https://github.com/po10cio/JournalApp.git

 ##### 2. Import the project in AndroidStudio.
 1. In Android Studio, go to File -> New -> Import project
-2. Follew the dialog wizard to choose the folder where you cloned the project and click on open.
+2. Follow the dialog wizard to choose the folder where you cloned the project and click on open.
-3. Androidstudio imports the projects and builds it for you.
+3. AndroidStudio imports the projects and builds it for you.

 ##### 3. Add Firebase config.
 1. Go to [Firebase](https://console.firebase.google.com/) and click on + Add project to create a new project